 7 out of 186 in this category (3.8%).

 - New book from an already published series.
-Agents consistently reject books in series where the previous one are already published (see my previous Query and Publish posts).
+Agents consistently reject books in series where the previous one is already published (see my previous Query and Publish posts).
 So, if you self-pub you’ll probably will have to do it all the way.
 This doesn’t mean you won’t be successful.
 There are success stories such as B. V. Larson, but they’re rare.

 - Querying multiple projects at once.